hunterdyar/how-to-play-picross/content/_index.md

 The vertical clues are exactly the same as the horizontal clues, but going from top to bottom.

 Now you're ready to start solving picross puzzles!
 I encourage you to get started and try a bit before reading through.
-The rest of this page highlights a few useful tips and techniques.
+The rest of this page highlights a few useful tips and techniques, but it will be more helpful if you have already tried one or two.

 ## Techniques for Solving